mvmprojects/MVM-Kitchen-Sink/Other Topics/AZ-900 Study Notes/AZ-900 study notes.md

 When previews go live they are considered to fall under **General Availability (GA)** and become part of the default product set.

 You can monitor feature updates and product changes via the What's New page in Azure Portal, via azure.microsoft.com/updates, or by reading the announcements on the official Azure Blog https://azure.microsoft.com/en-us/blog/topics/announcements/

-## Random Sample Exam Questions

-Q: Does MS provide a separate portal for Azure portal specific previews?
-A: Yes.

-Q: A company wants to store data that is infrequently used.
-It needs to be accessed via Power BI.
-What could be a cost-effective data layer for this requirement?
-Options: Azure SQL db, Azure PostgreSQL, Azure Cosmos DB, Azure Data Lake
-Answer: Option D: Azure Data Lake.
-The other options should be used for frequently accessed data.

-Q: A company needs 50 custom VMs.
-20 are windows-based and 30 are ubuntu.
-Which option would reduce administrative effort?
-Options: Azure Load Balancer, Azure Web Apps, Azure Traffic Manager, Azure Scale Sets.
-Answer: Option D: Azure Scale Sets.
-The other options are incorrect because Load Balancer is for diverting traffic to back-end VMs at the network layer, Web Apps is for hosting web apps, and Traffic Manager is used for DNS-based traffic routing.

-Q: A company wants to enforce Multi-factor authentication for users entering Azure.
-Which option lets them do this?
-Options: Azure Service Trust Portal, Azure Security Center, Azure DDoS Protection, Azure privileged identity management
-Answer: Options D: Azure privileged identity management.
-Trust portal is for information on compliance with data protection standards and regulatons.
-Security Centre is a unified infrastructure security management system in Azure.

-Q: A company wants to host 2 VMs in Azure.
-When the VM is stopped, do you still incur costs for the storage attached to the VM?
-A: Yes.
-Turning the VM off only helps to avoid storage transaction costs.
-The disk(s) will also incur monthly costs.

-Q: Can you create VMs in Azure if you run a powershell script on a Linux machine, with Azure CLI tools installed?
-A: No (trick question).
-You also need Powershell Core installed to run powershell scripts on Linux.

-Q: A company is planning to host resources in Azure.
-They want to ensure Azure complies with the rules and regulations in the region.
-Which option can assist the company in getting the required compliance reports?
-Options: Azure AD, Microsoft Trust Center, Azure Advisor, Azure Security Centre
-Answer: Option B: Microsoft Trust Center.
-Azure AD is for identity management.
-Azure Advisor is for recommendations in Azure.

-Q: The company has just deployed a VM and needs to know if it is having any issues.
-Which option will let you view such issues?
-Options: Azure Advisor, Azure AD, A Virtual Machine menu blade, Azure Monitor
-Answer: The VM menu blade called resource health will show the most specific information for the VM.
-Azure Monitor is for showing the health of your entire Azure infrastructure (although Monitor's Metrics Explorer can show individual resources).

-Q: What feature of a system makes it elastic?
-Options: Self-healing after a crash, withstanding DDoS attacks, staying available while updates are being made to the system, increasing and reducing capacity based on actual demand.
-Answer: Option D: Increasing and reducing capacity based on actual demand.